Lagos beach scene

 Once registration was complete the SIM activated immediately, and I had a solid connection as I left the store.

 If you need a different amount of data, MTN offers many other options.
-6GB costs 2500 NGN (~$6.50), for instance, and is also valid for 30 days.
-Monthly packs go all the way up to a whopping 110GB, which costs 20,000 NGN.
+8GB costs 3000 NGN (~$3.50), for instance, and is also valid for 30 days.
+Monthly packs go all the way up to a whopping 200GB, which costs 30,000 NGN.
 Even larger packs are available with two, three, or twelve-month validity.

-The packages don’t include any voice or text.
-Those are available by adding extra credit via a top-up card when you purchase, or at any other time.
-I rarely need voice or text, so typically skip it wherever I go.
+The packages include some voice minutes: if you need more (or texts), just add a bit of extra credit via a top-up card when you purchase or at any other time.
+I rarely need voice or SMS, so typically skip it wherever I go.

 MTN also has packages for social media if that’s your vice.
-Various bundles for Facebook, Twitter, WeChat, WhatsApp, Eskimi, or 2go are available, for 150 NGN (~$0.40) each per month.
+Various bundles for Facebook, Instagram, WeChat, WhatsApp, and others are available, for 150 NGN (~$0.20) each per month.

 Glo Mobile generally has the lowest prices, and sells a similar amount of data for as little as half the above rate.
 Coverage is still quite reasonable, especially in the towns and cities, so this may be a better option if you’re on a tight budget.